mohannzgithub/WPSQEBuggyCars/README.md

 # 4.Performance Testing Approach:
 we do the performance test for the API.
 Prepare the Below performance Workmix template based on the Approximate Usage of the application based on the analytics.

-Ex:let's say if 3600 is the target users per hour(THROUGHPUT) then we have below configuration to test both get and Post end points of Buggy cars API
+Ex:let's say if 3600 is the target users per hour(THROUGHPUT) then we have below configuration to test both get and Post end points of Buggy cars API .and the API response time should be less than 1sec.

 | Syntax | Description |
 | ----------- | ----------- |